MarcusJohnson91/FoundationIO/README.md

 LogIO:
 -----
-* Writes to a file you open with `Log_OpenFile`, if it's unset or otherwise inaccessible, all logs are printed to `stderr`.
+* Writes to a file you open with `Log_SetLogFile`, if it's unset or otherwise inaccessible, all logs are printed to `stderr`.
 * Works on any platform that provides `stderr`.

 FormatIO: